-There was widespread dismay among the cognoscenti of the game when Uefa president Michel Platini announced that the next tournament, a gift to his native France, would be stretched from 16 competing nations to 24.
+There was widespread dismay among the cognoscenti when the Uefa president Michel Platini, pictured, announced that the next tournament, a gift to his native France, would be stretched from 16 competing nations to 24.
 Now it is dawning on a wider public that an outrage has been committed.

 The Uefa decision, however, is also sickeningly representative of the grimy machinations of football authority.
 Certainly there is no reason to regret Uefa's bad luck that their act should be caught in the light of gathering fascination at the approach of the final in the Olympic Stadium here on 1 July.